MetaMask/snaps/packages/examples/packages/get-entropy/README.md

 # `@metamask/get-entropy-example-snap`

-This snap demonstrates how to use `snap_getEntropy` JSON-RPC method to get entropy from the MetaMask extension, and use it to sign a message.
+This Snap demonstrates how to use `snap_getEntropy` JSON-RPC method to get entropy from the MetaMask extension, and use it to sign a message.

 ## Snap manifest